-.
-Provider level: Emergency Medical TechnicianParamedic Indications: Patient has a prescribed MDI of albuterol, Proventil[®], or Ventolin[®], and Patient exhibiting signs and symptoms of breathing difficulty presumed secondary to asthma or COPD Shortness of breath with anaphylaxis unrelieved by epinephrine and has BP of at least 90 mmHg Contraindications: Patient in respiratory distress Equipment: Patient's MDISpacer Preparation: Remove cap from MDIAttach spacer to MDI Procedure: ALS upgrade required Provide supplemental oxygen and/or ventilatory assistance as necessary Allow the patient to achieve a position of comfort Ensure that the inhaler is at room temperature or warmer and shake the canister vigorously Depress the medication canister to fill the spacer with the medication.
-As soon as the canister is depressed, have the patient exhale deeply than place his lips around the mouthpiece and inhale slowly and deeply (avoiding the whistle) Remove the spacer from the patient's lips and coach the patient to hold his breath for 10 seconds, or as long as is comfortable Have the patient exhale slowly through pursed lips Repeat every minute as needed for a total of 10 puffs If medic unit is not on scene 10 minutes after last puff and patient still is in respiratory distress, repeat Step 8 Chart time of administration and number of puffs Treatment can be discontinued at any time that the patient no longer is in respiratory distress
+- Remove cap from MDI - Attach spacer to MDI

+- 1. ALS upgrade required - 2.
+Provide supplemental oxygen and/or ventilatory assistance as necessary - 3.
+Allow the patient to achieve a position of comfort - 4.
+Ensure that the inhaler is at room temperature or warmer and shake the canister vigorously - Depress the medication canister to fill the spacer with the medication.
+As soon as the canister is depressed, have the patient exhale deeply than place his lips around the mouthpiece and inhale slowly and deeply (avoiding the whistle) - 6.
+Remove the spacer from the patient's lips and coach the patient to hold his breath for 10 seconds, or as long as is comfortable - 7.
+Have the patient exhale slowly through pursed lips - 8.
+Repeat every minute as needed for a total of 10 puffs - 9.
+If medic unit is not on scene 10 minutes after last puff and patient still is in respiratory distress, repeat Step 8 - 10.
+Chart time of administration and number of puffs - 11.
+Treatment can be discontinued at any time that the patient no longer is in respiratory distress